Get on the path to results today.

 There are three more chapters, but they are only used in very specific cases.

 Chapter 7 bankruptcy is often referred to as a liquidation bankruptcy, or a no-asset bankruptcy.
 It is quick and gets the debtor onto the path to a fresh start quickly.
 But to qualify your income must be below a certain level and, failing that, you must not have excess disposable income.
 You and your attorney can work through the forms to determine whether you are eligible for a Chapter 7 bankruptcy (good news! most people are!)
+For more information on Chapter 7 Bankruptcy Click Here.

 As an individual, if you don't qualify for Chapter 7, you'll have to file for Chapter 13.
 Chapter 13 bankruptcy, as known as the wage earner's plan, is required if you fail the means test--generally when you have assets that exceed the exempt amounts or earn too much.
 Under Chapter 13 the filer must pay secured creditors entirely (usually just continuing their payments) and at least a portion of their unsecured debts over a period of three to five years.
 The bottom line in a Chapter 13 plan is you will be paying your creditors monthly and after 3 to 5 years the unpaid portions are discharged assuming you met all your obligations under the plan.

 Attorney's fees will range depending on the type of filing and the complexity of the case.
 Additionally, there are fees associated with required credit counseling courses (usually between $25 and $100).
-Regardless, the legal fees associated with bankruptcy are generally far less than the amounts you would be required to pay if you did not file.

 Fundamental to the fresh start is the individual filing for bankruptcy being honest.
 Bankruptcy fraud is simply fraud taking place within the process of bankruptcy by the filer.
-Fraud is broadly defined as "a knowing misrepresentation or knowing concealment of a material fact made to induce another to act to his or her detriment." - Black's Law Dictionary.
+Fraud is broadly defined as "a knowing misrepresentation or knowing concealment of a material fact made to induce another to act to his or her detriment."
+Blacks Law Dictionary.

 Bankruptcy fraud takes one of two forms: (1) concealment of assets; and (2) filing false forms.
 Nearly 70% of all bankruptcy fraud is related to the concealment of assets.
 Committing fraud during bankruptcy is punishable by up to five years in prison, or a fine of up to $250,000, or both.
 18 U.S.C.
 157.